Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 If so, you might like to copyedit popular books – fantasy, romance, memoirs, literary fiction, YA, and so on.
 This class will teach you how!

-The mechanics, or rules — things like grammar, punctuation, and spelling — will be taught by diving deep into Chicago Manual of Style and The Magic of Fiction (both of which are required for the course).
-Weekly homework will help students sharpen their editing skills with excerpts from manuscripts.
+The mechanics, or rules — things like grammar, punctuation, and spelling — will be taught by diving deep into Chicago Manual of Style, 17th edition (which is required for the course).
+Weekly homework and editing practice will help students sharpen their editing skills with excerpts from manuscripts.

 As for the principles, we will explore those in our class lectures.
 Topics include how to preserve the author’s style, developing editorial judgment, and what to include in a style sheet.

 And finally, we’ll have fun!
-A Slack forum will let us chat and share ideas 24/7, and we’ll have an optional game night to play the card game STET!
-Dreyer’s English over Zoom.
+A Slack forum will let us chat and share ideas 24/7.

 This copyediting course is different from others.
 First, it’s focused only on trade books (popular books for a general audience).
 And second, the course isn’t divided into different levels.
 It’s an intense course that will give you the basic skills and approach – which we believe are all you need to start.